justineDelo/forensics_B6/README.md

 * README -> lief,...

 ### Other ideas
-* check if section header : Justine
+* check if section header :
+* signes d'un packer :
+Very few functions
+✔
+Few entries in the import table
+✔
+Missing or compressed string table
+✔
+Very small code
+✔
+Code section that requires more space in memory than on disk ✔
+Weird sections names
+✔
+Sections with very high entropy
 ### Needed :
 * C programs with statically and dynamically linked libraries to make tests --> quite URGENT